submariner-io/submariner-website/src/content/getting-started/quickstart/external/_index.md

 ```

 On test-vm, check the console log of HTTP server that there are accesses from pods

+{{% notice note %}}
+Currently, __headless__ service without selector is not supported for globalnet,
+therefore service without selector needs to be used.
+This feature is under discussion in [submariner-io/submariner#1537](https://github.com/submariner-io/submariner/issues/1537).
+{{% /notice %}}

+{{% notice note %}}
+Currently, DNS resolution for service without selector is not supported,
+therefore global IPs need to be used to access to the external hosts.
+This feature is under discussion in [submariner-io/lighthouse#603](https://github.com/submariner-io/lighthouse/issues/603).
+Note that there is a workaround to make it resolvable by manually creating endpointslice, as described [here](https://github.com/submariner-io/lighthouse/issues/603#issuecomment-901944297).
+{{% /notice %}}

 ##### Verify access to Deployment from non-cluster hosts